 Salmon, Sam - Past President

-Mr. Salmon is a Multi-Family Property Manager and has been in this industry since 2011 currently managing with PLK Communites.
-During his time in the industry, he has been a recipient of multiple Top Sales performance awards.
+Mr. Salmon is a Multi-Family Property Manager and has been in this industry since 2011 currently managing with PLK Communities.
+During his time in the industry, he has been a recipient of multiple Top Sales and Top Property performance awards.

-Sam was the youngest Trustee, joining the Middletown Historical Society Board of Directors in 2011 at the age of 24, and was the youngest President at the age of 31.
-He has been the Webmaster of the Website and co-chaired the Annual Fundraising Dinner from 2014 - 2017.
+Sam was the youngest Trustee, joining the Middletown Historical Society Board of Directors in 2011 at the age of 24, and was the youngest serving President at the age of 31.
+He has been the Webmaster of the Website and co-chaired the Annual Fundraising Dinner over multiple years.

-Over the last decade, Sam has also served on Advisory Boards for different international community paramedicine organizations.
+Over the last decade, Sam has also served on Advisory Boards for different community paramedicine organizations.

-Born and raised in Middletown, he is descended from both the Doty and Vail families, two of Middletown’s founding families, along with other prominent Butler county families.
-He is most interested in early Middletown history including its pioneers.
+Born and raised in Middletown, he is descended from the both the Doty and Vail families, two of Middletown's founding families, along with other prominent Butler county families.
+He is most interested in early Middletown history including its early pioneers.

-In his free time Sam loves genealogy and traveling.
-He has completed numerous genealogy projects and is currently writing two books showcasing Middletown’s founding families.
+In his free time, Sam loves genealogy and traveling.
+He has completed numerous genealogy projects and currently writing two books showcasing Middletown's founding families.

 Ashworth, Sam – Trustee

 Born in Dayton, Ohio, Sam Ashworth graduated from Eaton High School and from Miami University in 1964 with a Bachelor of Fine Arts degree.
 He was employed in the design department of Armco Steel Corporation for fifteen years, including a three-year term in the United States Army.
 In 1979, Sam started his own graphic design studio.